 Helps you define where you want to develop and improve.
 Focuses your thinking on key areas.

-Gives you a context for skill development.
-Shows the impact of personality on assertiveness.
+Shows the impact of personality on assertiveness and to develop.

-Assertiveness model gives you context for your behaviours and possible movement.
+Assertiveness model gives you context for your behaviours and areas for development.

 Body Language Model